Li Hongzhi: Falun Gong

-In 1998 Li Hongzhi stated that he believes alien invaders walk the Earth and that modern science and race-mixing are part of their ploy to overtake humanity, and he has reportedly said that he can walk through walls and make himself invisible.
+In 1998, Li Hongzhi stated that he believes alien invaders walk the Earth and that modern science and race-mixing are part of their ploy to overtake humanity, and he has reportedly said that he can walk through walls and make himself invisible.
 Li says that he is a being from a higher level who has come to help humankind from the destruction it could face as the result of rampant evil.
 Regarding these concepts, he said, "You must not talk with ordinary people about the high-level things I have taught you.
 Instead, only talk about being persecuted... about our human rights being violated."
 Lewis says that Li's "emphatic" claims to his followers that he holds "exalted status", and his instructions to his followers to deflect outsiders from this fact, are contradictory to his teachings about "Truthfulness", a cornerstone of Falun Gong belief.

 Life abroad

 In 1995, Li declared that he had finished teaching Falun Gong in China, and began spreading the practice abroad.
 His first stop in March 1995 was to the Chinese embassy in Paris, where he had been invited to teach the practice.
 This was followed by seminars in Sweden.
 Between 1995 and 1999, Li gave lectures in Australia, Canada, Germany, New Zealand, Singapore, Switzerland and the United States.
 Falun Gong associations and clubs began appearing in Europe, North America and Australia, with activities centered mainly on university campuses.

 In 1996, the city of Houston named Li as an honorary citizen and goodwill ambassador for his "unselfish public service for the benefit and welfare of mankind."

-On 25 April 1999, about 10,000 Falun Gong practitioners gathered near the central appeals office in Beijing to demand an end to the escalating harassment against the movement, and request the release of the Tianjin practitioners.
-According to Benjamin Penny, practitioners sought redress from the leadership of the country by going to them and, "albeit very quietly and politely, making it clear that they would not be treated so shabbily."

 After the event, Li received more measures of recognition from North American municipalities.
 In May 1999, Li was welcomed to Toronto with greetings from the Mayor of Toronto and the Lieutenant Governor of Ontario, and in the two months that followed also received recognition from the cities of Chicago and San Jose.

 Li Hongzhi moved to the United States in 1996 with his wife and daughter, and in 1998 became a U.S. permanent resident, settling in New York.